 I’d love your feedback on getting big culture wins on a new/small team.
 We often operate as an agency within an agency (core business is web design) and I want to make our team something special.

 How do you lift off a startup in different worldwide regions?
-Also, how are you able to have the budget to startup in different areas around the globe?
+Also, how are you able to have the budget for startups in different areas around the globe?

-Is it important for founders of an early stage startup to have an experience working with #BigCompany ?
-Or if they don’t have, can accelerator/incubator program help them get more fund even without good background/experience.
+Is it important for founders of an early-stage startup to have experience working with #BigCompany?
+Or if they don’t have, can an accelerator/incubator program help them get more funds even without a good background/experience.

-I’m not sure that raising money is correlated with having experience at a big company.
+I’m not sure that raising money is correlated with having experience in a big company.
 Startup founders come from many different backgrounds.

 Typically investors are valuing subject matter expertise/passion, coupled with a very high rate of output and bias to action.

 Those skills can be gotten at big companies, other startups, or even developed early and during the process of launching your first startup.
 I find that accelerators and incubators provide two areas that help you achieve funding:

 1. Focus.
 The good ones keep you on track against the most important goals.
 Sometimes it’s hard to tell what the most important goals are until you have experienced mentors and advisors challenging and guiding you.